rodrigorc/papercraft/README.md

 When two pieces overlap, or even one piece overlaps with itself, it may not be obvious.
 This option will highlight in pink any overlapping pixels.
 It will also highlight pieces that are outside of the paper, although that is easier to see.

-Note that some overlapping in tabs is perfectly acceptable, you just cut through them, but overlapping in real faces is not nice.
+Note that some overlapping in flaps is perfectly acceptable, you just cut through them, but overlapping in real faces is not nice.

 [LIC]: LICENSE
 [ISSUE]: https://github.com/rodrigorc/papercraft/issues